The Travel Survey for Northern Ireland (TSNI) in-depth report, containing statistics for 2014-2016, is now available.

 The Travel Survey for Northern Ireland (TSNI) is a household survey and is the only source of information on how, over the region as a whole, people use different forms of transport to meet their travel needs as individuals.
 Only journeys within the north of Ireland are included.

 TSNI reports are published annually and the earliest data available is for the 1999-2001 period.
-This is the second of the two reports to be published covering the 2013-2015 reporting period.
-A headline report (containing key figures) was published in July 2016.
-This in-depth report contains more detailed analysis on journeys taken by the population of the north of Ireland over the time period 2013-2015 (including breakdowns by age, gender and area) and more trend comparisons with earlier years.
+This is the second of the two reports to be published covering the 2014-2016 reporting period.
+A headline report (containing key figures) was published in July 2017.
+This in-depth report contains more detailed analysis on journeys taken by the population of the north of Ireland over the time period 2014-2016 (including breakdowns by age and gender) and more trend comparisons with earlier years.
+It also includes, for the first time, information and charts that were previously published in the TSNI Additional Tables Report on topics such as walking, cycling and public transport.

 This is a National Statistics publication and therefore follows the Code of Practice for Official Statistics.
 You can find further information about the Code of Practice at: